kirstenunterwegs/GapDynamicsRepeatLidar/README.md

 This repository holds code for running the analysis of forest gap dynamics (gap formation and gap closure) basing on gap raster layers generated from repeated lidar data.
 For a detailed description of the purpose, methodology and results, see the following paper:

 Krüger, K., Senf, C., Jucker, T., Pflugmacher, D., Seidl, R. (2024).
 Gap expansion is the dominant driver of canopy openings in a temperate mountain forest landscape.
-Journal of Ecology. (link)
+Journal of Ecology. (http://doi.org/10.1111/1365-2745.14320)

 The data to reproduce the analysis can be obtained under the following link: https://zenodo.org/records/10966262